Abedalkareem/SimpleEngine/README.md

 You can check <a href="https://github.com/Abedalkareem/Zaina-iOS">Zaina</a> game to have the full source code
 </p>

-*You can check at the end of the read me for the games i have done using `SimpleEngine`.*
+*Check at the end of the read me for the games i have done using `SimpleEngine`.*

 ## How to use